 Taking place from June 1950 to July 1953, the Korean War went down in History as one of the side effects of World War II.
 The war erupted as both the Korean regimes fought against each other, as the Communists toiled to reunite them under their rule.

 Korea had been an independent nation since the 7th century.
 However, certain parts of the country came under the jurisdiction of Japan as a result of the war fought between Japan and China during, 1894 and 1895.
 As the Second World War subdued, the United States of America took over Korea along with the Soviet Union.
 Soviet forces occupy the territory north of the 38th parallel, and US forces to the south of it.
 Following this victory, U.S.A. sought out help from the U.N. to end the existence of the conjugated occupied Korea.
+It was all a giant event in the cold war battle between the east and the west.

 The most prominent effect of this war was the huge number of casualties.
 As the war raged on, many Koreans lost their lives in an issue, which was theirs to begin with.
 Building upon this, the war pushed an edge further between the US and the USSR over the issue of communism.
 Not only that but it pushed animosity between China and the US.
 As a direct consequence of the resulting effects of communism enacted by the Soviet Union, the US adjudicated into Vietnam to stop another North Korea from coming into existence.
 Stationing permanently in South Korea, the US troops made sure the South Korea remained under their command.
 The most permanent and prominent effect of the war is the bifurcation of Korea.
 Till date we see Korea divided into North and South Korea.